-Moving into the "Status" tab of the Operation Header will allow us to begin updating the Activity Status.
-Here you will notice that there are several options that are not accessible in the following methods of updating Activity Status.
+Moving into the "Status" tab of the Operation Header will begin updating the Activity Status.
+Here, you will notice that several options are not accessible in the following methods of updating Activity Status.
 This is the most in-depth method of updating Activity Status.
 Here we can change the Production Status and Report Quantities (either Good or Scrap), along with the Reported Setup Hours, Run Hours, and Post-Processing Hours.
-Reporting these quantities and hours also benefits the Performance Tracking functions in PlanetTogether and is helpful in being able to come to more accurate time standards over time.
+Reporting these quantities and hours also benefits the Performance Tracking functions in PlanetTogether and helps come to more accurate time standards over time.

 - Waiting: The activity is waiting for material, a predecessor operation, or a predecessor manufacturing order.

 - Started: The activity has had Time or Quantity (either good or scrap) reported for it.
-This status has no effect on the scheduling of the activity; it is simply a visual indicator of its current status.
+This status does not affect the scheduling of the activity; it is simply a visual indicator of its current status.

 - Setting Up: The activity is currently being set up to begin production.
-If an activity is in its current Setting-Up span, it is scheduled as close to the front of the schedule as possible, and moving the activity is not permitted.
+Therefore, if an activity is in its current Setting-Up span, it is scheduled as close to the front of the schedule as possible, and moving the activity is not permitted.

 - Running: The activity is currently in production.
-This activity is scheduled as close to the front of the schedule as possible and moving the activity is not permitted.
+Therefore, this activity is scheduled as close to the front of the schedule as possible, and moving the activity is not permitted.

 - Post-Processing: The activity is finished in production and undergoing some follow-up activity such as drying or curing.
 If post-processing uses the resource, the activity will be scheduled as close to the front of the schedule as possible, and moving the activity is not permitted.
 If post-processing does not use the resource, the activity is not visible on the Gantt.

-- Transferring: The activity is finished in production and is being transferred to the next resource or to inventory.
+- Transferring: The activity is finished in production and transferred to the next resource or inventory.
 Activities are not visible in the Gantt during transfer.

 - Finished: The activity has been completed and is available to be used by the next operation immediately.
-Finished activities are not visible on the resources or job Gantts, but they can be seen in gray in the job dialog Gantt.
+Finished activities are not visible on the resources or job Gantts, but they can be seen in gray in Gantt's job dialog.

 - Expected Finish Qty: The number of good units required to be produced by the scheduled activity.